He was once described by a leading music blogger as an ‘enigmatic genius’. But then again, most people just call him an idiot. So six of one then…

-Three years on from A Host Of Other Artists – the download-only album featuring an array of guest vocalists – 2016’s Double Denim is a different beast entirely.
+Three years on from A Host Of Other Artists – the free album featuring an array of guest vocalists – 2016’s Double Denim is a different beast entirely.
 Looking like a ’70s throwback, armed with his electric guitar and a home studio cobbled together in a dining room (that’s not a joke…) this entirely instrumental release sees Perkins collaborate with a stellar group of musicians and make exactly the record he wanted to make.

 But with a love of taking inspiration from every genre going and those big old-school rock productions, this was never exactly going to be your typical guitar album.